tannerhelland/PhotoDemon/README.txt

 What doesn't PhotoDemon do?
 -------------------------------------------------------------------------------------
 :: Painting tools.
 	PhotoDemon does not provide any painting tools.
-It only supports actions and filters that operate on an entire image.
+These are coming, but they will not make the cut for version 5.2.

 :: Advanced color management (ICC profiles)
 	PhotoDemon ignores embedded ICC profiles.
 As a tool designed for consumers and